Recap design guide and other information (SPD)

 Where proposals involve the construction of waste storage compound(s) and/or installation of Bring Site Infrastructure and/or alternative schemes for waste management (underground bins for example), there is a requirement to complete and submit the 'Assessment Criteria' from the RECAP Waste Management Design Guide SPD toolkit.

-In addition to the RECAP SPD Design Guide and this guide you are also recommended to consider the recommendations within BS5906:2005.
+In addition to the RECAP SPD Design Guide and this guide, we encourage you to consider the recommendations within BS5906:2005.

 BS5906 was updated in 2005 to take account of the need to separate waste for the purposes of recycling.
 In section 4 it sets out general principles of the design of facilities, stating that designers should consider: